-Both species are similarly sized, have similar temper and aggressive inclinations, so the interspecies duels of those aerial titans are not uncommon.
-A result of such a fight is never predictable due to high level of interspecies similarity.
+Both species are similarly sized, have a similar temper and aggressive inclinations, so the interspecies duels of those aerial titans are not uncommon.
+A result of such a fight is never predictable due to the high level of interspecies similarity.

 It glides, ascending in the thermal columns, which help the eagle gain speed.
 Owing to them it can fly with a velocity of 56 – 70 km/h (35–43 mph).
 When looking for prey above water, it diminishes its speed to about 48 km/h (30 mph).
 The diving speed, due to which the eagle is capable of catching the victim instantly, ranges from 120 to 160 km/h (75–99 mph), yet it rarely performs vertical dives.

 This bird is a partially migrating species, depending on the inhabited area.
-If on its territory it has permanent access to water, it stays there all year long, but if the water freezes during winter, which drastically limits the food access as well, bald eagle moves to the southern areas of the continent or to coastal regions.
+If on its territory it has permanent access to water, it stays there all year long, but if the water freezes during winter, which drastically limits the food access as well, the bald eagle moves to the southern areas of the continent or to coastal regions.

-During migrations it moves during the day between 8:00 and 18:00 local time, when the air is heated by sunlight, which boosts the air currents and increases their speed.
+During migrations, it moves during the day between 8:00 and 18:00 local time, when the air is heated by sunlight, which boosts the air currents and increases their speed.

-In most cases the bald eagle makes lifetime relationship bonds.
+In most cases, the bald eagle makes lifetime relationship bonds.
 If one of the partners dies or disappears, the abandoned bird finds a new life partner.
 Pairs which repeatedly tried to procreate without success – split up and every bird searches for a new partner.